VegaDeftwing/OpGuidesHugoSrc/content/Design/web/langs/html.md

 {{< attribution >}}

-Character is owned by me, art is by [Siplick](https://www.deviantart.com/siplick), but ran through an ASCII art tool - note, this is text, not an image!
+Character owned by me, art is by [Siplick](https://www.deviantart.com/siplick), but ran through an ASCII art tool - note, this is text, not an image!

 {{< /attribution >}}

  {{< /columns >}}

-And, yeah, I just had to write some HTML by hand to show those, but the majority of this page is still being written in Markdown so that I don't have to write every `<p>` and line break and what not.
+And, yeah, I just had to write some HTML by hand to show those, but the majority of this page is still written in Markdown so that I don't have to write every `<p>` and line break and what not.
 See the {{< button relref="/Engineering/wrappingup/latex" >}}LaTeX and Markdown{{< /button >}} page for a quick overview (feel free to skip the {{< katex >}}\LaTeX{{< /katex >}} Section)

 Also, if you dare to hit the <a href="https://github.com/VegaDeftwing/OpGuidesHugoSrc/tree/main/content//Design/web/langs/html.md" target="_blank" rel="noopener">
 <img src="/svg/edit.svg" class="book-icon" alt="Edit">
 <span>Edit this page</span>
-</a> link on this page or any other on the site, you may see that there's actually a third thing mixed in with the Markdown and HTML (well, like, 5th thing if you consider the occasional inline CSS and JS, but I digress) and that's the weird tags that look like `{{</* attribution */>}}` or `{{</* columns */>}}` or the like, these are special blocks that work with [Hugo](https://gohugo.io), the aforementioned tool I use to make OpGuides, and they basically just make it easy to reuse snippets of HTML.
+</a> link on this page or any other on the site, you may see that there's actually a third thing mixed in with the Markdown and HTML (well, like, 5th thing if you consider the occasional inline CSS and JS, but I digress) and that's the weird tags that look like `{{</* attribution */>}}` or `{{</* columns */>}}` or the like, these are special blocks that work with [Hugo](https://gohugo.io), the tool I use to make OpGuides, and they basically just make it easy to reuse snippets of HTML.
 There's a good chance that whatever tools you use to make your website will offer something similar, as writing HTML directly can get quite cumbersome if you're repeating the same thing over and over.

 <ol hidden id="footnotes">
     <li>Note, this means <b>NOT</b> Microsoft Word, but Notepad will work.
 If you want, now is a good time to grab https://code.visualstudio.com</li>
-    <li>Usually.
-In some cases a website will have very, very little html but still be quite complex, but those tend to start going into web app teritory, like https://squoosh.app where you can press f12→Elements and see there's really not much there, because almost everything is being done in JavaScript.
-There's nothing wrong with doing webdev this way, but it's significantly more advanced!
-For the vast majority of websites, the HTML really is the foundation.</li>
+    <li>In some cases a website will have little to no html but still be quite complex, but those tend to start going into web app territory, like https://squoosh.app where you can press f12→Elements and see there's not much there, because almost everything displayed uses JavaScript.
+There's nothing wrong with doing webdev this way, but it's more advanced!
+For the vast majority of websites, the HTML is the foundation.</li>
 </ol>